 Although they are small, they retain an air of confidence about themselves, and can sometimes be seen free swimming far from a hiding place presumably due to the fact that they are highly poisonous, as their liver and skin contain tetrodotoxin which is a very potent neurotoxin.
 Interestingly, the poison is not produced by the fish itself but by bacteria in the fish which have a symbiotic relationship with the fish.

 The Black Saddle Toby has a white background with four distinctive brown-black bars or saddles across its back.
 Many dots extend across its nose.
 The tail is a yellow and just behind the eye there is an orange patch with four thin horizontal blue lines .
 At times when the light catches it at the right angle it can appear to have a greenish or orange ring around its eyes.
 Thin lines transverse the nose and curve back towards the eyes.

 The black saddle tobies are omnivores and feed on algae, small tunicates, molluscs and small organisms.

-The mimick filefish or black saddled filefish (Paraluteres prionurus) has evolved to mimic the Black Saddled toby (the model in this case) to enjoy the protection offered by the poisonous status of the toby.
+The Mimick Filefish or Black Saddled filefish (Paraluteres prionurus) has evolved to mimic the Black Saddled toby (the model in this case) to enjoy the protection offered by the poisonous status of the toby.
 At times the species swim together and have been known to school.
 Below are some images of the Blacksaddled Filefish which closely resembles the Toby and you can see how to differentiate between the two species here.

 In the image below a juvenile of each species some 1.5 cm long can be seen.
 The toby is the uppermost specimen.